(Basic Pie Crust Recipe)

 Seven Rules for Pie Crusts:

-By following these seven simple rules, you can produce a flaky, tender crust every time.
+By following these seven simple rules, you can produce a flaky, tender crust every time.1.
+When making the dough, make sure the butter is very cold.

 2. Handle the dough as little as possible.
 Both the stretching of the dough and the warmth from your hands will further the development of gluten -- long, stringy protein molecules that form when flour is blended with liquid -- resulting in a tough dough that's difficult to roll out.